ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 to the PR might interpret that as a request for him or her to test the PR, it's good to write the request as "Jenkins, test this please".

-The `make check`_ log is the place to go if there is a failure and you're not sure what caused it.
-To reach it, first click on "details" (next to the `make check`_ test in the PR) to get into the Jenkins web GUI, and then click on "Console Output" (on the left).
+The :ref:`make-check` log is the place to go if there is a failure and you're not sure what caused it.
+To reach it, first click on "details" (next to the :ref:`make-check` test in the PR) to get into the Jenkins web GUI, and then click on "Console Output" (on the left).

-Jenkins is set up to grep the log for strings known to have been associated with `make check`_ failures in the past.
-However, there is no guarantee that the strings are associated with any given `make check`_ failure.
+Jenkins is set up to grep the log for strings known to have been associated with :ref:`make-check` failures in the past.
+However, there is no guarantee that the strings are associated with any given :ref:`make-check` failure.
 You have to dig into the log to be sure.

 Integration tests AKA ceph-qa-suite